Area of a Circle

 circle area

-Much like circumference, we use a formula to find the area of a circle.
+Much like circumference, you use a formula to find the area of a circle.
 (To review using a formula to find the circumference of a circle, visit our lesson found under Additional Resources in the right-hand sidebar.)

 The area of a circle is pi multiplied by the radius squared: